Hendrix-CS/csci151/index.md

 On these labs, you will work with a partner on the lab assignments.
 Their name must be listed on any code you hand in as joint work.
 A partnership should only turn in a **single copy** of the assignment.
 If students working as partners wish to turn in a lab late, all students must use a late day.

-**Lab attendance is required**.
-Labs take place on Microsoft Teams.
-I will be stationed in the Snoddy Computer Lab in the library for our lab times.
-If you need to use computing resources on campus for these labs, please contact me so we can find accomodations.
+{% include important.html content="Lab attendance is required.
+We will be stationed in the Snoddy Computer Lab in the library for our lab times." %}

 ## <a name="hw">Homework</a>: 100 points